- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin Array object

-1 root2 #3 # All ECMA builtin methods of the `Array` object are supported4 #5 # Examples:6 #7 node new Array(4) = ${ new Array(4) }8 node new Array(4).join('0') = ${ new Array(4).join('0') }9 #10 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array"></a>
+1 root 2 # 3 # All ECMA builtin methods of the `Array` object are supported 4 # 5 # Examples: 6 # 7 node new Array(4) = ${ new Array(4) } 8 node new Array(4).join('0') = ${ new Array(4).join('0') } 9 # 10 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array"></a>

 root